node-saml/xml-crypto/README.md

 if (!res) console.log(sig.validationErrors);
 ```

-if the verification process fails `sig.validationErrors` will have the errors.
+If the verification process fails `sig.validationErrors` will contain the errors.

 In order to protect from some attacks we must check the content we want to use is the one that has been signed: